sola-studio/.github/profile/README.md

 ### Interface Clarity

 Structured review of screens, copy, and flows — mapping where users hesitate, stop, or misread.
-Available as UI/UX Review for broader scoped work, or as Conversion Friction Series for a single defined conversion flow.
+Available as a scoped UI/UX Review, or as Conversion Friction Series for a single defined conversion flow.

-### Frontend Partner
+### Frontend implementation

-Ongoing frontend implementation support inside an existing team and codebase.
-Useful when frontend work needs to keep moving, but opening a full-time role is not the right next step.
+Ongoing or scoped frontend support for React, Next.js, TypeScript, forms, flows, API collaboration, refactoring, and component-based interfaces.

-### Accessibility Review & Remediation Support
+### Accessibility

-Scoped accessibility review with prioritised findings and practical next steps.
-Remediation support available for agreed issues based on review findings.
+Accessibility review and selected frontend remediation — understanding issues, prioritizing findings, and addressing selected accessibility concerns within a realistic scoped route.

 ---